IBM/watsonx-data/developer_package/README.md

 ## Working with watsonx.data

 ### UI Interface
-You can access the UI interface by visitng https:/<machine_name>:9443 as user `ibmlhadmin` with password `password`.
+You can access the UI interface by visitng https://localhost:9443, or https:/<machine_name>:9443 if you have installed on a remote machine.
+To login, specify `ibmlhadmin` for the Username field and `password` for the Password field.
 These are the default values.
-If you have cutomized the install, you will need to adjust them to match your customization.
+If you have customized the install, you will need to specify the values accordingly.

 ### API interface
 You can interact with watsonx.data through the API interface.
 For more details, see https://cloud.ibm.com/apidocs/watsonxdata-software